cty9024/DataStucture/README.md

 **Semester:** Academic Year 2021, Second Semester (Feb.
 2022 - Jun.
 2022)

 ## Repository Contents
-This repository contains my assignments and projects completed during the course.
-Each folder corresponds to a specific assignment or project, showcasing practical applications of data structures and object-oriented programming concepts such as:
+This repository contains course assignments and projects, showcasing applications of data structures and object-oriented programming, such as:
 - **Huffman Coding**: Construction of a Huffman tree and implementation of text encoding and decoding algorithms.
 - **Sorting Algorithms**: Implementation of LSD Radix Sort, Quick Sort, and Insertion Sort, along with detailed performance analysis on random datasets.

 ## Course Overview and Objectives
-This course provides a comprehensive introduction to data structures and object-oriented programming, with a focus on the design, analysis, and implementation of fundamental data structures and algorithms.
+This course introduces the theory and applications of data structures and object-oriented programming, including:
 1. Array, Matrix
 2. Linked list
 3. Stack & Queue